Building Resilience in Transformation and Change...

 You also need to make it clear that despite differences, the team is a single entity and should function as such.
 Managers should encourage cultural understanding, create opportunities for employees to talk about their own cultures and institute a zero-tolerance policy for displays of cultural insensitivity.

 Don’t let remote team members feel less valued because they are in a different location from the leader or main team.
 Stay in contact with everyone and give consistent feedback so they do not feel sidelined.
 Remote team members require frequent contact to remain engaged and should be kept involved in making important decisions.
 They need to be given context to show them how their work fits in with what other teams across the world are doing.
 It will be difficult for remote workers to feel like a proper part of the team or event unless they understand the importance of their place within it.

 5. Leverage technology

 You can use a web-based project management tool to provide regular updates and information and keep everyone on the same page.
 This will allow you to monitor the progress of team members in various locations without the need to disturb their work unnecessarily with constant phone calls and emails.
 Find out more about how Cutover does this here.

-Geographically diverse teams pose a number of challenges to communication, but when managed well they could provide an edge over collocated teams due to greater collaboration between different perspectives and skill sets.
+Geographically diverse teams pose various challenges to communication, but when managed well they could provide an edge over collocated teams due to greater collaboration between different perspectives and skillsets.
 Technological innovation is increasingly improving our ability to communicate with people all over the world, and companies that leverage this effectively could reap great benefits.
 The success of events and projects with geographically diverse teams depends on a combination of technology and culturally intelligent people.